Nathalie-Leenders/nathalie-leenders.github.io/content/glossary/index.en.md

 **CSS**
 Cascade Style Sheets.
 With CSS, you can add custom fonts, colors, backgrounds, borders, and other visual effects to your Power Platform applications.
 Read how that works with Power Apps Portal Studio here.

+**Common Data Model (CDM)**
+A standardized data model that allows data and its meaning to be shared across applications and business processes.

+**Connectors**
+Pre-built integrations that allow you to connect to various data sources and services.

+**Common Data Service (CDS)**
+Former name for Dataverse, still present in the interface sometimes.

 ## D

 **Datasource**